< Terug naar resultaten

 Alexandria tour; transfer to sleeper train.

 Today we have a tour of Alexandria.
-Founded by Alexander the Great in 331BC, the city was home to the Lighthouse of Alexandria, one of the Seven Wonders of the Ancient World, and it’s Great Library was the largest of its time.
-Unfortunately, these parts of Egypt’s glorious history did not survive up to modern times but there is still much to see in this Mediterranean port city.
-Our tour begins with a visit of the city’s catacombs followed by the impressive Qaitbay Fortress and the Bibliotheca Alexandrina – Alexandria’s revival of the Great Library.
-In the afternoon, we return to Cairo (3-4 hours) to board our sleeper train to Aswan (which takes approximately 12 hours).Sleeper train
+Founded by Alexander the Great in 331 BCE, the city was home to the Lighthouse of Alexandria, one of the Seven Wonders of the Ancient World, and it’s Great Library was the largest library of its time.
+Unfortunately, they no longer survive, but there is still much to see in this Mediterranean port city.
+Our tour begins with a visit to the city catacombs followed by the impressive Qaitbay Fortress and the Bibliotheca Alexandrina – Alexandria’s revival of the Great Library.
+In the afternoon, we return to Cairo (three to four hours) to board our sleeper train to Aswan (which takes approximately 12 hours).
+Accommodation: Sleeper train

 • 7

-Arrive Aswan; Nubian tour and Felucca ride.
+Arrive Aswan; Nubian tour and Felucca ride

 Arriving in Aswan during the morning, we spend the rest of the day exploring the Nubian way of life.
-We begin with a visit to the Nubian Museum, which chronologically charts the history and culture of the people, before enjoying Nubian lunch onboard a felucca while we explore the Nile.
-In the afternoon we have a tour to the Monastery of St. Simeon by camel*, and Animalia Nubian House (please see Responsible Travel section).
-We finish our day with a barbeque on the shores of an island in the Nile.*to reach the monastery, we'll ride camels for about 15 minutes.
-If you prefer not to ride a camel it is possible to walk the 4 km over sandy and stony ground.
-This part of the trip takes place in the middle of the day when the sun is at its highest.Basma Hotel or similar
+We begin with a visit to the Nubian Museum, which chronologically charts the history and culture of the people, before enjoying a Nubian lunch on board a felucca while we explore the Nile.
+In the afternoon we have a tour to the Monastery of St Simeon by camel* and at a Nubian House on Elephantine Island you will meet a local family (please see the People, Places & Planet section).
+We finish our day with a barbeque on the shores of an island in the Nile. *To reach the monastery, we ride camels for about 15 minutes.
+If you prefer not to ride a camel it is possible to walk the 2.5mi (4km) over sandy and stony ground.
+This part of the trip takes place in the middle of the day when the sun is at its highest.
+Accommodation: Basma Hotel (or similar)

 • 8